zk-org/zk-nvim/README.md

 require("zk").setup()
 require("telescope").load_extension("zk")
 ```
-This plugin will setup the LSP server for you, there is no need to call `require("lspconfig").zk.setup()`.
+Note: This plugin will setup and start the LSP server for you, do not call `require("lspconfig").zk.setup()`.

 The default configuration is as follows
 ```lua